 Supportive measures are required to restore electrolyte and pH balance.
 The acidotic state can usually be corrected by the administration of bicarbonate.

-Acetazolamide therapy is contraindicated in situations in which sodium and/or potassium blood serum levels are depressed, in cases of marked kidney and liver disease or dysfunction, in suprarenal gland failure, and in hyperchloremic acidosis.
+AcetaZOLAMIDE therapy is contraindicated in situations in which sodium and/or potassium blood serum levels are depressed, in cases of marked kidney and liver disease or dysfunction, in suprarenal gland failure, and in hyperchloremia acidosis.
 It is contraindicated in patients with cirrhosis because of the risk of development of hepatic encephalopathy.

 Additional Acetazolamide Tablets Information

 Report Problems to the Food and Drug Administration